japila-books/spark-sql-internals/docs/physical-operators/ObjectHashAggregateExec.md

 supportsAggregate(aggregateExpressions: Seq[AggregateExpression]): Boolean
 ----

-`supportsAggregate` is enabled (i.e. returns `true`) if there is at least one link:spark-sql-Expression-TypedImperativeAggregate.adoc[TypedImperativeAggregate] aggregate function in the input `aggregateExpressions` link:spark-sql-Expression-AggregateExpression.adoc[aggregate expressions].
+`supportsAggregate` is enabled (i.e. returns `true`) if there is at least one link:spark-sql-Expression-TypedImperativeAggregate.adoc[TypedImperativeAggregate] aggregate function in the input `aggregateExpressions` [aggregate expressions](../expressions/AggregateExpression.md).

 NOTE: `supportsAggregate` is used exclusively when `AggUtils` is requested to <<spark-sql-AggUtils.adoc#createAggregate, create an aggregate physical operator given aggregate expressions>>.